 But why did Jesus need to become a man in order to carry out this assignment?
 Someone was needed who would be capable of obeying God by suffering and dying.
 God is not capable of dying, since He is life itself.
 Actually, obeying, suffering, and dying are the part man needs to do.
 He is guilty of having broken the law of God, and is therefore obligated to suffer for his disobedience.
 The sentence for the crime of rebellion against God is death—not just the end of his physical life, but also separation from God forever.
 Whoever would take man’s place as his substitute had to be able to do all that man should have done to satisfy perfect, divine justice.

 If the issue had been over a cow that man had stolen from God, then he would need to give God another cow, or the price of one, to compensate Him for the loss.
 The offender has to offer something worthy of restoring to its rightful owner, the offended one.
-What could man offer God?
+Yet what could man possibly offer God?

 The only offering man could make to bring a state of peace or quiet between him and God was his own life, because his crime against God was that severe.
 He was guilty of red-handed rebellion against God, caught in the very act!
 And the just penalty for rebellion is execution of the rebel who refuses to obey the law of the kingdom.
 Jesus agreed to be the One who would be executed as a sacrifice for man’s sin.
 But He was not able to offer Himself up as a man as the sacrifice required to appease God, the One offended, unless He took on the human form in order to be both man and God—and therefore the perfect Mediator between them.
 His death was the redemption price paid or demanded for the release of someone from captivity.
 Redemption means to redeem, to buy back, to get or win back.
 Finally, complete peace between the two could be made forever.